 Stress is another important factor to consider.
 We tend to think the stressful areas in our life are out of control, but we often have more power than we’re willing to admit.
 Sometimes it’s making the tough choices necessary to remove the stressors.
 Other times it’s accepting what we can’t change, but changing how they affect us.
 Meditation and EFT are two powerful tools for inner peace (and the autoimmune healing that promotes).

 This is a tough one.
 Some of us are lucky enough to have people in our lives who are completely supportive of our healing journey.
 It’s much easier to stay on a healing diet if your family joins you (or at least doesn’t tempt you by bringing home pizza for dinner).
 The same goes for friends; many people have talked about so-called friends sabotaging their efforts, which can make your already difficult life, much harder.

 I really don’t think you can do this alone, so that means finding the support you need to succeed.
 One way is to have the tough conversations with your friends and family which will hopefully get them on board.
 If not, reach out to others who are on the same journey.
 The internet is a great place for this.
 One of the reasons I started this blog was to join the global community of individuals walking this rare path.
 Let’s face it, most people with autoimmune disease want the medication and the junk food, with no desire to take an active part in their health.
 We’re the minority, and we need to help each other.
 Facebook has an AIP Recipe Group as well as an AIP Support Group.
 And there are also local meet-up groups worldwide.

 I’ve written a series of articles to guide you through the autoimmune protocol, step by step.
-It includes FAQ, a grocery list, book reviews, and more.
+It includes FAQ, a grocery list, tips for success, and more.
 Click here to see the whole list.